As an Amazon Associate I earn from qualifying purchases.

 “Just hop on a treadmill in the morning.
 Oh wait…treadmills are only made for skinny people?
 Doesn’t anyone even have a treadmill for big guys?!”

-Either way, you’ve finally made the decision to take control of your size and start off your home gym with a treadmill.
+Either way, you and I finally made the decision to take control of our size and start off our home gym with a treadmill.
 Or maybe you’re just big-boned and it’s time to get shredded for summer.
 Well, either way, I have some bad news for you because treadmills, like every other piece of exercise equipment, (and most other things in the world) are made for skinny people.

 This past winter, my weight was around 260 and I was out of shape.
 So I decided to pull out the treadmill I had stuffed into my parent’s basement and keep some of the fat at bay.
 When I started it up and jumped on for a quick jog I felt like I was on a trampoline.
 As long as I was walking I was fine, but if I broke into a jog the track bounced up and down and I could hear the motor whine every time my foot touched down.
 I mean, it was an old treadmill, but come on!
 It turned out that that particular treadmill had a weight capacity of only 200 pounds…which is shockingly normal.